Overload: Latency Attacks on Object Detection for Edge Devices: Introduction

-The task we focused on is object detection, whose duty is to identify all objects in an image and to label them with corresponding classes and locations.
-Object detection has been widely used in numerous applications \cite{wang2021deep,dang2019deep, yang2021artificial}.
-With deep learning, researchers have proposed many successful networks, such as Mask R-cnn \cite{he2017mask}, SSD \cite{fu2017dssd} and YOLO series \cite{wang2022yolov7}.
-These models often use Non-Maximum Suppression (NMS) as a post-processing operation to eliminate duplicated objects predicted by the detectors.
+The task we focus on is object detection, which has been widely used in numerous applications \cite{wang2021deep,dang2019deep, yang2021artificial}.
+Its purpose is to identify all objects in an image and to label them with corresponding classes and locations.
+Many deep learning-based models, such as SSD \cite{fu2017dssd} and YOLO series \cite{Jocher_YOLOv5_by_Ultralytics_2020}, often use Non-Maximum Suppression (NMS) as a post-processing operation to eliminate duplicated objects predicted by the detectors.
 The execution time of NMS depends on the number of objects fed into NMS.
-This property implies that object detection tasks may suffer from severe latency attacks if numerous objects are detected in an image.
+This property implies that object detection tasks may suffer from severe latency if numerous objects are predicted by the target model.

 In this paper, we analyze the time complexity of NMS and find that the execution time is dominated by the total number of objects.
-Based on the observation, we propose Latency Attack on Object Detection (we name this attack framework ``Overload''), whose objective is to craft adversarial images with abundant high-confidence objects.
-To further improve the effectiveness of the adversarial image, we introduced a technique, called spatial attention, which can be used to manipulate the fake object generation in particular regions.
-We conduct experiments on Nvidia Jeston NX, which is a popular edge device for object detection on autonomous vehicles \cite{ravi2022real,liang2022edge,albaranez2022case}.
-The experimental results show that the execution time of our crafted images is about 10$\times$ longer than the original images.
+The influence of the number of survival bounding boxes can be ignored.
+Based on the observation, we propose a Latency Attack on Object Detection (we name this attack framework ``Overload''), whose objective is to craft adversarial images with abundant objects from the victim model.
+To further improve the effectiveness of the adversarial image, we introduce a technique, called spatial attention, which can be used to manipulate the fake object generation in particular regions.
+This attack serves to escalate the required computing costs during the inference time, consequently leading to an extended inference time for object detection.
+It presents a significant threat, especially to systems with limited computing resources.

+Our main contributions are outlined as follows: \begin{itemize} \item We systematically explore potential objectives for latency attacks, identifying the number of objects fed into NMS as a crucial factor for success, both theoretically and practically. \item Leveraging this insight, we simplify the objective design.
+In comparison to existing works like \cite{shapira2023phantom,wang2021daedalus}, Overload achieves superior attack performance while utilizing fewer computational costs and less memory. \item Experiments on Nvidia Jetson NX demonstrate that the inference time of our crafted images is approximately 10 times longer than that of the original images. \item We establish the NMS-agnostic nature of our proposed attack, underscoring its potential to pose a universal threat to all object detection systems reliant on NMS. \end{itemize}